SmokyDesperado/moveditor/README.md

 **NOTES:** Each time new modules are installed you have to run 'npm install' and 'bower isntall'.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.
-Run 'grunt build' to build and process some further optimation of the app.

 ## Notes

 ### Shortcuts